thinkloop/coding-challenge-video/README.md

 ### Features

 - **Intricate States**: Various elements are displayed, hidden or styled based on context, for example:
-    - _Save button_ is hidden if clip data is empty
+    - _Save button_ is hidden if clip has no data in any of its fields
     - _Play button_ changes style when a clip is played
     - _Video_ stops playing when a different clip starts being edited